Dynamsoft/capture-vision-xamarin-forms-samples/examples/README.md

 }
 ```

-**full license for 8.x:**
+**full license for 8.x and higher versions:**
-When using DBR v8.x, `isinitWithLicenseKey` should be set to false so that the `InitLicenseKey` method is triggered.
+When using DBR v8.x or higher versions, `isinitWithLicenseKey` should be set to false so that the `InitLicenseKey` method is triggered.
 ```csharp
 public class CaptureOutput : IDMLTSLicenseVerificationDelegate {